 In 1946, post war, they bought a plastic injection-moulding machine and spent a few years making plastic fish and sailors, before hitting on ‘Automatic Binding Bricks’, the forerunner for today’s bricks we know and love.

-Three of my favourite quotes, and he was aligning these to the insurers in the room:
+Three of my favorite quotes, and he was aligning these to the insurers in the room:

-“This is not the end of the world…but you can see it from here”
+“This is not the end of the world…but you can see it from here”“Get out of the office, close the door behind you and get involved in your future insurance tech world”

 “Organise by destination, not departure.
 Get people on board who have been there and done it before”